Abdolkarim Soroush: Epistemology

 Soroush's main contribution to Islamic philosophy is his interpretation of the Kantian distinction between a priori and a posteriori knowledge.
 His theory is called "the theoretical contraction and expansion of religious knowledge" and is primarily based on Kantian philosophy.
 Soroush maintains that one should distinguish between religion as divinely revealed and the interpretation of religion or religious knowledge which is based on socio-historical factors.
-The essence of religion, is conceived by Soroush as independent from experience while religious knowledge is understood as a finite, limited, and fallible form of human knowledge, thus depending on empirical evidence.
+The essence of religion is conceived by Soroush as independent from experience while religious knowledge is understood as a finite, limited, and fallible form of human knowledge, thus depending on empirical evidence.

 Religious "belief" and religious "faith"

-Faith cannot be compulsory.
-As he told one interviewer, "True believers must embrace their faith of their own free will - not because it was imposed, or inherited, or part of the dominant local culture.
-To become a believer under pressure or coercion isn't true belief.'"
-This also means that the believer "must ... remain free to leave his faith."
+In an interview, Soroush said that "True believers must embrace the faith of their own free will - not because it was imposed, or inherited, or part of the dominant local culture.
+To become a believer under pressure or coercion isn't true belief'", and that the believer "must ... remain free to leave his faith."

 At Oxford, Soroush was heavily influenced by Iranian philosopher Komeil Sadeghi, to whom he has dedicated one of his books Expansion of Prophetic Experience.

 Soroush's political theory

-Soroush's political theory is in line with the modern tradition from Locke to the framers of the American constitution.
+Soroush's political theory is in line with the modern tradition from Locke to the framers of the American Constitution.
 It portrays human beings as weak and susceptible to temptation, even predation.
 As such, they need a vigilant and transparent form of government.
-He believes that the assumption of innate goodness of mankind, shared by radical Utopians from anarchists to Islamic fundamentalists underestimates the staying power of social evil and discounts the necessity of a government of checks and balances to compensate for the weaknesses of human nature.
+He believes that the assumption of the innate goodness of mankind, shared by radical utopians from anarchists to Islamic fundamentalists underestimates the staying power of social evil and discounts the necessity of a government of checks and balances to compensate for the weaknesses of human nature.

 Soroush's political philosophy, as well, remains close to the heart of the liberal tradition, ever championing the basic values of reason, liberty, freedom, and democracy.
 They are perceived as "primary values," as independent virtues, not handmaidens of political maxims and religious dogma.
 Soroush entwines these basic values and beliefs in a rich tapestry of Islamic primary sources, literature, and poetry.